The temporary street track at Albert Park in Melbourne hosts the annual Formula 1 Australian Grand Prix.

 As it’s made up of public roads, the track sees little racing activity outside the month of March, though the local area is a hub for all kinds of recreational and sporting activities.
 Soccer club South Melbourne FC play at the Lakeside Stadium which is located next to Albert Park’s lake, as is the Melbourne Sports and Aquatic Centre, which hosted events in the 2006 Commonwealth Games.

 For the first time since 1996, the Australian Grand Prix was not held in 2020 due to the coronavirus pandemic.
 The 2021 Australian Grand Prix, which was postponed to November, was also cancelled.

 Upcoming events at Albert Park Street Circuit in 2021

 The Melbourne Grand Prix Circuit at Albert Park is only used once a year.
-The 2021 Australian Grand Prix was originally scheduled to be the first race of the year but was postponed to November 18-21.
-The event was cancelled in July.
-The Australian Grand Prix is expected to return to the F1 calendar in 2022.
+The Australian Grand Prix returns to the Formula 1 calendar in 2022, having been cancelled in both 2020 and 2021.
+The 2022 Australian Grand Prix is set to take place on April 8-10.

 How to get there